 Hashtag Length – Size matters

 The length of a hashtag can make a difference to its success.
 Users are much less likely to remember and retype a lengthy hashtag, but short hashtags can be equally unmemorable or even confusing (if you’ve tried to cram too much in there with acronyms etc.).
 Find the sweet spot between the two.

 It can be tempting to be too clever with hashtags, but the best tags which people latch onto are crystal clear.
 From hashtags for events, to hashtags for competitions, make sure the purpose and meaning of your hashtag is obvious to avoid confusion.
 As you’ll be running lots of words together, also make sure the words themselves are clear and don’t spell other words when stuck together.
 Capitalising each word is a good way to avoid this problem.

 Before you start crafting your perfect hashtag – do your research.
-Find out what your target audience and followers are already tweeting about, and which hashtags they’re using to do it.
-Take a look at which of your previous tweets gained the most traction and use all of this information to inform your campaign.
+Find out what your target audience and followers are already tweeting about.
+Also find which hashtags they’re using to do it.
+Take a look at which of your previous tweets gained the most traction.
+Use all of this information to inform your social media campaign.

 If you’re running your Twitter hashtag campaign in order to generate a specific action rather than to build buzz and interaction, it’s important to set a low barrier to entry.
-When running competitions, for example, don’t ask users to complete a handful of tasks – make it simple for them to participate.
-Don’t ask them to submit forms or complete more than three actions to join in, and always ensure your instructions are both simple and clear.
+When running competitions don’t ask users to complete a handful of tasks – make it simple for them to participate.
+Don’t ask them to submit forms or complete more than three actions to join in.
+Always ensure your instructions are both simple and clear.

-Careful measurement of metrics won’t improve your current Twitter hashtag campaign, but it will help you make each new campaign better and better.
-Take the time to record key data, from likes, retweets and hashtag use, to click throughs, now to run even better campaigns in the future.
+Careful measurement of metrics won’t improve your current Twitter hashtag campaign.
+It will, however, help you make each new campaign better and better.
+Take the time to record key data, from likes, retweets and hashtag use, to click through rates, now to run even better digital marketing campaigns in the future.